 In addition to the above, given the interconnectivity of economies worldwide and the global operations of audit networks and their clients, high quality audit is needed globally.
 It is therefore important that audit regulators work together in order to assess the quality of statutory audits performed outside the EU.
-Cooperation with third-country audit regulators is dependent on decisions from the European Commission on the equivalence and adequacy of thirdcountry audit regulatory frameworks.
-This collaborative approach helps ensure consistency and reliability in financial reporting, which is crucial for maintaining investor confidence and the stability of global financial markets.
+Cooperation with third-country audit regulators is dependent on decisions from the European Commission on the equivalence and adequacy of third-country audit regulatory frameworks.
 The CEAOB will contribute to a sound cooperation between European and third country audit regulators by performing technical analyses of foreign regulatory frameworks upon request of the Commission and by its follow-up of developments in the regulatory frameworks for which equivalence and adequacy decisions are in place.